-Several multivariate regression models have been proposed over the years to predict DR risk (e.g. 9, 15, 16, 3, 3, 3).
+Several multivariate regression models have been proposed over the years to predict DR risk (e.g. 9, 15, 16, 35, 36, 38, 39).
 In these models retinopathy grading and clinical variables are treated as predictor variables in the model.
+For example, Aspelund et al., 2011, proposed a risk algorithm for development of STDR based on the Weibull proportional hazard model (35).
+The predicted tool included type and duration of diabetes, HbA1c, blood pressure and presence of nonproliferative DR (defined as a binary variable: Yes/No).
+The recommended screening intervals generated by their risk model (which ranged from 6 months to 5 years) were estimated to achieve 59% fewer visits than with annual screening.
+This reduction is larger than the reduction achieved with our predictive model (41% reduction), which is due to the fact that screening intervals longer than 2 years were considered in their allocation.
+However, the accuracy achieved by their model was lower (e.g., 0.76 vs 0.90 for the AUC) and a significant limitation of their model is that it uses historical data on risk factors.
+Model coefficients in (35) were fitted separately for type 1 and type 2 diabetes, while type of diabetes was added here as a covariate in the longitudinal models.
+The subgroup analysis conducted by type of diabetes indicates that our classification tool is comparably sensitive irrespective of type of diabetes, with a small reduction in specificity in the less common Type 1 patients.
+We believe this provides confidence that the model can classify well regardless of the type of diabetes.

-The conceptual idea behind our approach is different.
+The conceptual idea behind our approach is different to previously proposed multivariate regression models.
 The profiles of level of retinopathy over time and prior to STDR development are first modeled using demographic and primary care data, and the risk that a new patient at a specific time point develops STDR is estimated based on these profiles (which are in turn driven by demographic and time-dependent primary care data).
-Markov chain models are based on a similar idea where the risk to move from one state to another state is modeled, and where state is defined by level of retinopathy (8, 3, ).
+Markov chain models are based on a similar idea where the risk to move from one state to another state is modeled, and where state is defined by level of retinopathy (8, 37, 40).
 Rather than proposing an alternative predictive model to predict STDR in competition with those already developed, we devised an alternative model, with similar levels of accuracy that naturally describes the influence of clinical data (primary care/missing appointments data) on progression of diabetic retinopathy and how these relationships affect the risk of developing STDR.

+The models discussed above focus on DR progression.
+The identification of DR in newly diagnosed individuals has been also subject of research.
+For example, in Cichosz et al. (41), a linear classification tool was proposed to predict mild or moderate non-proliferative diabetic retinopathy in newly diagnosed people with type 2 diabetes.

+We acknowledge that alternative techniques such as neural networks could also be considered.
+Despite their advantages, such as an ability to detect nonlinear relationships between the outcome and dependent variables, their limitations include the inability for clinical interpretation (i.e., seen as a “black box”) and proneness to overfitting.
+The advantage of the method we have proposed is that it can deal with the complex structure of the data (i.e., longitudinal data collected over time, correlation between the measures from the right and left eye, outcome variables of different type) while allowing for clinical interpretation of the model.